ThatAltGirlAlesandria/GeekToGeek/README.md

 vue.config.js: Vue.js configuration, e.g., proxy for API requests.

 * 4:50 pm: WIP converting original chat code to new file structure.

+* 6:48 Switched to C# instead of Golang.
+Too much anxiety using a new language for a big project.